klamar/pls-test/README.md

 * Maybe you want to try to install stuff using composer? (you are allowed to install any library you want)
 * Have you checked phpmyadmin or phppgadmin?
+* Did you check if .htaccess files are working properly (the test does not require .htaccess file knowledge, but the libraries you may want to use might require it)

 General information about Docker and docker-compose if you are not so familiar with these tools: